Themekraft/wc4bp/readme.txt

 8. Profile Address Details

 == Changelog ==
+= 3.0.14.2 8 December 2017 =
+* fix Error 404 in order-received.
+* Solved Fix then pagination for the order page.
+* Changing the option to show inside the groups generated in buddypress by the plugins.
+* Add admin notices in settings.
+* Fixing the 404 in checkout when the user register the account in the process.
+* Solved 404 on logout.
+*

 = 3.0.14.1 3 December 2017 =
 * Now the plugins not delete the fields when uninstall, only when the user stop the sync.